dogsbodytech/dbt-lambda-functions/README.md

 ## To Do
 Phase One
+- Document the creation of the API Gateway
+- Document the creation of the Roles?
 - Manually setup the "API Gateway" for "Hello_World" funtion
 - Re-write includes/Pushover.py for urllib or urllib3
 - Write func_Sirportly_Pushover/lambda_function.py :-p